savoirfairelinux/sflvault/docs/sphinxsrc/install.rst

   Paths to a key file and certificate file to use the SSL mode.
 When both configurations are set, the server is started in SSL mode, otherwise, it's started in plain HTTP mode.

+*sflvault.allow-unverified-ssl-context*
+  Determines if a user bypass the server certificate verification.
+  Which can be useful if your server certificate happens to be self-signed.
+  Default value is undefined.
+Set to '1' to enable the option.

 *sqlalchemy.url (default value: sqlite://%(here)s/sflvault.sqlite)*
   Where SFLVault's database is.
 It's a SQLAlchemy URL, about which you can have more information at http://docs.sqlalchemy.org/en/rel_0_8/core/engines.html